tsugiproject/tsugi/README_POSTGRESQL.md

-With this as backdrop the experiment is to use the \Tsugi\Util\PDOX abstraction to transform the (generally simpler) MySQL syntax into PostgreSQL automatically wherever possible and provide ways for application developers and the code inside of Tsugi to write code for both variations when automatic transformation is not necessary.
+With this as backdrop the experiment is to use the \Tsugi\Util\PDOX abstraction to transform the (generally simpler) MySQL syntax into PostgreSQL automatically wherever possible and provide ways for application developers and the code inside of Tsugi to write code for both variations when automatic transformation is not feasible.

 If you are interested in playing with PostgreSQL and Tsugi - please have a conversation on the Tsugi developers list before starting out.